Tissue Addressed:

 Competitive Advantage

-There are limited products available that will safely adhere to sutured or nonsutured oral wounds.
-Periacryl, a cyanoacrylate-based product indicated as a dental cement, is often used off-label for wound closure.
+There are limited products available that will safely adhere to sutured or non-sutured oral wounds.
+Cyanoacrylate-based product, is often used off-label for wound closure.
 It requires a dry environment to fully set and is rigid, not stretching to accommodate movement or swelling.
 Amend Tissue Tape™ adheres to tissue in a wet environment, stretches with the wound, and stays in place for up to one week.
 This facilitates wound healing and the regenerative process.

 ITP Support